callison-burch/callison-burch.github.io/brag-sheet.md

 <h2>E. Service </h2>

-I am serving as the General Chair for the ACL 2017 conference.
-We had 1,500+ paper sumbissions this year.
+I served as the General Chair for the ACL 2017 conference.
+We had 1,500+ paper submissions this year.
 I secured several first time sponsors including Apple and Alibaba.
 I introduced a new initiative  to offer on-site subsidized childcare at the conference.
-I am the most junior person to be selected to serve as the General Chair.
+I was the most junior person to be selected to serve as the General Chair.